Osteoporosis Resources for Primary Care: Investigation

 National vitamin D guidelines

-Guidelines on vitamin D supplementation have been published by the NOS.
+Guidelines on vitamin D supplementation have been published by the ROS.
 These have been endorsed by the Royal College of Nursing, Bone Research Society, British Dietetic Association, Paget's Association, International Osteoporosis Foundation, UK Clinical Pharmacology Association, Primary Care Rheumatology Society, Royal Pharmaceutical Society, British Orthopaedic Association and the Society for Endocrinology.

 These guidelines do not address supplementation in pregnant women, although this is covered in NICE guidance.